moloewe-leuphana/moloewe-leuphana.github.io/docs/02-user-interface.md

 ### 3.7 Starting a Presentation

-You can start presentation mode directly from edit mode by pressing on the button on the bottom-left part of the edit page.
+You can start Presentation Mode directly from Edit Mode by pressing on the button on the bottom-left part of the edit page.

 ![](/img/doc/10_start_presentation.jpg)

-When this button is pressed, the presentation mode will open which allows users to start a presentation by selecting a project.
+When this button is pressed, the Presentation Mode will open which allows users to start a presentation by selecting a project.

 ![](/img/doc/11_presentation_selection_page.jpg)

-Of course, you can also start presentation mode from the selection page if you prefer.
+Of course, you can also start Presentation Mode from the selection page if you prefer.

 ## **4 Presentation Mode**